-Source: What is the European Green Deal?, https://ec.europa.eu/commission/presscorner/detail/en/fs_19_6714
+Figure 3 Infographics of the European Green Deal, Source: Source: https://ec.europa.eu/commission/presscorner/detail/en/fs 19 6714

 Meeting the objectives of The European Green Deal will require significant investment.
 Achieving the current 2030 climate and energy targets is estimated to require €260 billion of additional annual investment, representing about 1.5% of 2018 GDP.
 This investment will need the mobilization of the public and private sectors.
 The Commission will present in early 2020 a Sustainable Europe Investment Plan to help meet investment needs.
 At least 25% of the EU's long-term budget should be dedicated to climate action, and the European Investment Bank, Europe's climate bank, will provide further support.
 For the private sector to contribute to financing the green transition, the Commission will present a Green Financing Strategy in 2020.